jxstxn1/acronym/README.md

 print(output); // "USA"
 ```

-You can use it with stop Words like this:
+You can use it with stop words like this:
 ```dart
 import 'package:acronym/acronym.dart';